koii-network/ezsandbox/Lesson 2/PartIII.md

 async task(round) {
   try {
     console.log('ROUND', round);
+    // store a value in a file
     const cid = await storeFile(process.env.VALUE);
     console.log('cid', cid);
     if (cid) {
-      await namespaceWrapper.storeSet('cid', cid);
+      // store CID in local DB so it can be used later await namespaceWrapper.storeSet('cid', cid);
     }
     return cid;